 Just as many old men develop weird new hobbies like bird feeding or watching NCIS, your penis will be keen to branch off in new directions.
 Over time, everyday activities like sex and running cause the development of scar tissue inside the penis.
 As it usually builds up asymmetrically, this can cause a noticeable bend in a previously straight schlong.
-This not-so-blind curve is, unfortunately, natural.
+This not-so-blind curve is natural.
 Excessive scar tissue, however, results in a condition known as Peyronie’s Disease.
-It affects about 1 in 20 men and can result in erectile dysfunction.
-Luckily (sort of), a direct injection of botox often straightens the issue right up.
+It affects about one in 20 men and can result in erectile dysfunction.
+Luckily (sort of), a direct injection of Botox often straightens the issue right up.

 Yes, your little general starts to lose rank as it gets older.
 But the actual change in size is quite small.
 In fact, it’s quite rare for a man to lose more than a centimeter of length over his lifetime.
 The only reason your object might appear smaller is because of, say, a large belly-hang that covers the base.
 So getting your sit-up on helps stave off the appearance of shrinkage.

-Having difficulty urinating or holding it in are 2 of the most common problems as your penis ages.
-They originate in the prostate, but urinary issues are best prevented with a holistic approach to the whole nether region.
-Kegels, zinc, and selenium supplements, as well as ejaculating several times a week, are all good ways to stay in control as you age.
+Difficulty urinating or holding it in are two of the most common problems as your penis ages.
+These issues originate in the prostate, but urinary problems are best prevented with a holistic approach to the whole nether region.
+Kegels, zinc and selenium supplements, and ejaculating several times a week are all good ways to stay in control as you age.

-Nearly 15 percent of men have erectile dysfunction by age 70.
+Nearly 15% of men have erectile dysfunction by age 70.
 Psychological and sexual issues cause it at any age, but in seniors, the culprit is usually low blood flow to the penis.
-While it’s tempting to pop a Viagra or a Cialis, the healthiest option is to address the underlying physiological causes.
-Exercising and eating a heart-healthy diet can keep you rocking railroad-tie-esque stiffies well into your 90s.
+Although it’s tempting to pop a Viagra or Cialis, the healthiest option is to address the underlying physiological causes.
+Exercising and eating a heart-healthy diet can keep you rocking stiffies well into your 90s.